 This is generally best suited to investors or business owners and/or are receiving income through a discretionary trust structure.

-Many business owners or investors tend to use a bucket company strategy when they have earned beyond the needs of their (and their family’s) general cost of living which need to be distributed somewhere at a low tax rate.
+Many business owners or investors tend to use a bucket company strategy when they have earned beyond the needs of their (and their family’s) general cost of living, which needs to be distributed somewhere at a low tax rate.

-This is why it is an incredibly useful strategy for families who wish to build a wealth portfolio; to potentially fund their retirement or are great for handling fluctuations in income year on year.
+This is why it is an incredibly useful strategy for families who wish to build a wealth portfolio to potentially fund their retirement or is great for handling fluctuations in income year on year.

-How can a bucket company provide tax benefits?
+How can a bucket company provide tax benefits to corporate beneficiaries?

-To understand the benefits a bucket company, it’s handy first to understand the current individual tax rates.
-The below rates are for the 2018 – 19 financial year:
+To understand the benefits of a bucket company, it’s handy first to understand the current individual tax rates.
+The below rates are for the 2024-25 financial year:

 If you and your family members have used up your marginal tax rates and your income is moving into the tax rate territory above 30%, then this is when a bucket company will provide you with enormous savings.